By Kingfisher Visitor Guides

 For food lovers, Wirral has a lot to offer – including farmers’ markets, a rich variety of locally-sourced produce, and an impressive calendar of food-related events.
 Restaurant Fraiche in Oxton is Merseyside’s only Michelin-starred venue, and joining it in the Good Food Guide’s pages is Da Piero in Irby.

-More casual dining can be found throughout the area, including some great gastropubs – try the Ship Hotel in Parkgate or the Fox & Hounds in Barnston.
+More casual dining can be found throughout the area, including some great gastropubs – try the Fox & Hounds in Barnston.
 If you’re more in the mood for liquid refreshment, try the stylish, award-winning Wro Bar in West Kirby – there’s even a sister restaurant nearby.
 If you prefer something more traditional, try Gallaghers Pub and Barbers in Birkenhead.
 This is a true original, offering a wide selection of locally-brewed ales, as well as the chance to get a trim or a shave in the barbers upstairs!

 As well as high street shopping, Wirral also boasts a range of more quirky retail experiences – such as the antique stores and boutiques in West Kirby and Hoylake

 While eating, drinking and shopping are all well catered for, one of the areas main attractions is its stunning scenery, walks and bike trails.
 Wirral has several amazing country parks, all offering something different.
 Wirral Country Park has a great visitor centre in Thurstaston, lots of open space, and beautiful clifftop views over the beach and the Dee Estuary.
 At the 400-acre Arrowe Country Park, you can also find football pitches, tennis, and an 18-hole golf course.